Cannabis comes from the leaves, stems, seeds, and flowers of the Cannabis sativa hemp plant. According to the

-- Blood thinners.
-Marijuana may interfere with blood thinners and increase bleeding risk.
+- Blood thinners: Cannabis may interfere with blood thinners and increase bleeding risk.
 Use with caution if you take blood thinners such as aspirin (Bayer), ibuprofen (Advil, Motrin), warfarin (Coumadin), and naproxen (Aleve).

-Taking sildenafil (Viagra) with marijuana may not be a smart move either.
-A 2006 paper published in Clinical Cardiology showed that marijuana prevents Viagra from being properly metabolized.
+Taking sildenafil (Viagra) with cannabis may not be a smart move either.
+A 2006 paper published in Clinical Cardiology showed that cannabis prevents Viagra from being properly metabolized.
 This increases Viagra’s effects, which might mean an increased risk of heart problems.

 Other drug interactions are also possible.
 If you use marijuana, tell your doctor before taking any prescription or over-the-counter drugs.

-Few large-scale, high-quality studies have explored the connection between marijuana and sexual health.
+Few large-scale, high-quality studies have explored the connection between cannabis and sexual health.
 Whether the drug enhances sex or ruins it depends on many factors.
-These may include the variety of marijuana used, your overall health, and your views on sexual health.
+These may include the variety of cannabis used, your overall health, and your views on sexual health.

-If you have ED and are wondering if marijuana may help, talk to your doctor.
+If you have ED and are wondering if cannabis may help, talk to your doctor.
 They’ll help you weigh the benefits with potential risks and side effects, both sexual and otherwise.